 Evaluate your existing data protection measures

 Do you have processes and data protection policies in place for both mobile and desktop users?
 Is your security system certified by relevant government and industry regulators?
 Do you meet industry standards (e.g., ISO)?
-If not, consider an enterprise security solution such as Knox Workspace to help manage and protect data on mobile devices.
+If not, consider an enterprise security solution such as Knox Platform for Enterprise to help manage and protect data on mobile devices.
 Samsung Knox also meets security requirements set by governments and major enterprises around the world, including the US Department of Defense.

 Confirm that you can export and remove customer data